TillWege/Website/src/content/project/df.md

 The last component to be installed was the joystick.
 The joystick was installed onto the Joystick-Mounts of the case using M3-Screws.
 The joystick was then connected to the controller board using jumper wires.

-The final assmebly of the project can be seen below:
+The final assembly of the project can be seen below:

 ![final assembly](/df/project/finished.jpeg)